taidos/OLScP/README.md

 Tool to use OpenLitespeed on cPanel

 # Help US
-If you want to help improve it please send me one email to: lsilvagow@outlook.com
+If you want to help improve it please send me one email to: theislemen@outlook.pt